niemopen/niem-naming-design-rules/ndr6src.md

 * Name ends with AugmentationType → type is an [augmentation type](#def).
 * Otherwise → type is the XSD representation of an [object class](#def).

-**Rule 8-30:** Object type with complex content is derived from `structures:ObjectType` || A type with complex content that does not represent an [adapter class](#def), an [association class](#def), or an [augmentation type](#def) MUST be derived from structures:ObjectType or from another object type.
+**Rule 8-32:** Object type with complex content is derived from `structures:ObjectType` || A type with complex content that does not represent an [adapter class](#def), an [association class](#def), or an [augmentation type](#def) MUST be derived from structures:ObjectType or from another object type.
 (N5R 10-2)

-**Rule 8-31:** Adapter type derived from `structures:AdapterType` || A type definition that represents an [adapter class](#def) MUST be derived from `structures:AdapterType`.
+**Rule 8-33:** Adapter type derived from `structures:AdapterType` || A type definition that represents an [adapter class](#def) MUST be derived from `structures:AdapterType`.
 (NEW)

-**Rule 8-32:** Association type derived from `structures:AssociationType` || A type definition that represents an [association class](#def) MUST be derinved from `structures:AssociationType` or from another [association class](#def).
+**Rule 8-34:** Association type derived from `structures:AssociationType` || A type definition that represents an [association class](#def) MUST be derinved from `structures:AssociationType` or from another [association class](#def).
 (N5R 10-21)

-**Rule 8-33:** Augmentation type derived from `structures:AugmentationType` || A type definition that is an [augmentation type](#def) MUST be derived from `structures:AugmentationType`.
+**Rule 8-35:** Augmentation type derived from `structures:AugmentationType` || A type definition that is an [augmentation type](#def) MUST be derived from `structures:AugmentationType`.
 (N5R 10-35)

-**Rule 8-34:** Complex type with simple content has `structures:SimpleObjectAttributeGroup` || A complex type definition with simple content MUST include `structures:SimpleObjectAttributeGroup`.
+**Rule 8-36:** Complex type with simple content has `structures:SimpleObjectAttributeGroup` || A complex type definition with simple content MUST include `structures:SimpleObjectAttributeGroup`.
 (N5R 11-11)

-**Rule 8-35:** Base type definition defined by conformant schema || The base type definition of a type definition MUST have the target namespace or the XML Schema namespace or a namespace that is imported as conformant.
+**Rule 8-37:** Base type definition defined by conformant schema || The base type definition of a type definition MUST have the target namespace or the XML Schema namespace or a namespace that is imported as conformant.
 (N5R 11-3)

-**Rule 8-36:** Component reference defined by conformant schema || An attribute or element reference MUST have the target namespace or a namespace that is imported as conformant.
+**Rule 8-38:** Component reference defined by conformant schema || An attribute or element reference MUST have the target namespace or a namespace that is imported as conformant.
 (N5R 11-21,11-22)

-**Rule 8-37:** Schema uses only known attribute groups || An attribute group reference MUST be `structures:SimpleObjectAttributeGroup`.
+**Rule 8-39:** Schema uses only known attribute groups || An attribute group reference MUST be `structures:SimpleObjectAttributeGroup`.
 (N5R 11-23)

-In conformant schemas, use of attribute groups is restricted.
-The only attribute group defined by NIEM for use in conformant schemas is structures:SimpleObjectAttributeGroup.
+In [conformant schema documents](#def), use of attribute groups is restricted.
+The only attribute group defined by NIEM for use in conformant schemas is `structures:SimpleObjectAttributeGroup`.
 This attribute group provides the attributes necessary for identifiers and references.

-**Rule 8-38:** Augmentation elements are not used directly || A complex type definition MUST NOT have an element use of an augmentation element declaration, or an element declaration that is in the substitition group of an augmentation point element declaration.
+**Rule 8-40:** Augmentation elements are not used directly || A complex type definition MUST NOT have an element use of an augmentation element declaration, or an element declaration that is in the substitition group of an augmentation point element declaration.
 (N5R 10-37)

 Augmentation elements do not correspond to a model component, and must not be used as a property in any class.

-**Rule 8-39:** List item type defined by conformant schemas || The item type of a list simple type definition MUST have a target namespace equal to the target namespace of the XML Schema document within which it is defined, or a namespace that is imported as conformant by the schema document within which it is defined.
+**Rule 8-41:** List item type defined by conformant schemas || The item type of a list simple type definition MUST have a target namespace equal to the target namespace of the XML Schema document within which it is defined, or a namespace that is imported as conformant by the schema document within which it is defined.
 (N5R 11-6)

-**Rule 8-40:** Union member types defined by conformant schemas || Every member type of a union simple type definition MUST have a target namespace that is equal to either the target namespace of the XML Schema document within which it is defined or a namespace that is imported as conformant by the schema document within which it is defined.
+**Rule 8-42:** Union member types defined by conformant schemas || Every member type of a union simple type definition MUST have a target namespace that is equal to either the target namespace of the XML Schema document within which it is defined or a namespace that is imported as conformant by the schema document within which it is defined.
 (N5R 11-7)

 ## 8.3 Rules for attribute and element declarations

-**Rule 8-41:** No literal properties in XSD || The name of an element declaration or attribute declaration MUST NOT end in "Literal".
+**Rule 8-43:** No literal properties in XSD || The name of an element declaration or attribute declaration MUST NOT end in "Literal".
 (NEW)

-Literal properties appear only in the CMF representation of an [atomic class])(#def).
+Literal properties appear only in the CMF representation of an [atomic class](#def).

-**Rule 8-42:** Declarations are top-level || An attribute declaration or element declaration MUST be top-level.
+**Rule 8-44:** Declarations are top-level || An attribute declaration or element declaration MUST be top-level.
 (N5R 9-36,9-48)

-**Rule 8-43:** Element type is not simple type || An element declaration MUST NOT have a simple type.
+**Rule 8-45:** Element type is not simple type || An element declaration MUST NOT have a simple type.
 (N5R 9-42,11-12)

-**Rule 8-44:** Attribute and element type is from conformant namespace || The type definition of an attribute or element declaration MUST have a target namespace that is the target namespace, or a namespace that is imported as conformant.
+**Rule 8-46:** Attribute and element type is from conformant namespace || The type definition of an attribute or element declaration MUST have a target namespace that is the target namespace, or a namespace that is imported as conformant.
 (N5R 11-13,11-18)

-**Rule 8-45:** Element substitution group defined by conformant schema || An element substitution group MUST have either the target namespace or a namespace that is imported as conformant.
+**Rule 8-47:** Element substitution group defined by conformant schema || An element substitution group MUST have either the target namespace or a namespace that is imported as conformant.
 (N5R 11-17)

 ## 8.4 Rules for adapters and external components

-**Rule 8-46:** Import of external schema document is labeled || An `xs:import` element importing an external schema document MUST own the attribute `appinfo:externalImportIndicator` with a value of `true`.
+**Rule 8-48:** Import of external schema document is labeled || An `xs:import` element importing an external schema document MUST own the attribute `appinfo:externalImportIndicator` with a value of `true`.
 (NEW)

 An [external schema document](#def) is any schema document that is not